White label app hero image

 Impact

-• Defining a (design/white label) system from scratch
+• Built a white-label system from scratch

-• Created 8 apps (2 platforms/2 brands/2 devices) in 8 months
+• Created 8 apps (2 platforms x 2 brands x 2 devices) in 8 months

-• 10 major features launched and tracked
+• Launched, tested and improved 10 major features

 What's next now?

-The Apps will continue to evolve, keeping as many common features as possible, but differentiating where impact is big, through CRO, business demand, and other usability test
+The Apps continue to evolve, keeping as many common features as possible, but differentiating where impact is big, through CRO, business demand, and other usability test